Questions About SSL Certificates

 - Your pass phrase is compromised or lost

-- Certificates are issued for one year, two years or three years at your choice.
+- Certificates are issued for one year.
 You are responsible for taking action upon receipt of a renewal notification.

 - If your application is accepting credit cards for financial transactions, you must work with the Office of Cash Management.
 Refer to University Policy 3.17, Accepting Credit Cards to Conduct University Business.

 Use the Comodo SSL Analyzer tool.
 Fill in Server Hostname partway down the page, then click Check.

 How do I install my certificate on Apache with mod_ssl?

 - You will need to download two files from the email you received when your ssl certificate was created.
 Use the link for the Certificate (not the intermediate and root certificates) in Base64 encoded format, and the link for "X509 Intermediates/root only, Base64 encoded."
 The links in your email are labeled: